davidrhoden/davidrhoden-basic-netlify/timeline/goldies-radiator.md

 Another guy in greasy overalls came in wanting to buy a long piece of stout sheet metal to fashion a sort of bumper for his cutting disc.
 He asked the well-dressed older woman behind the desk about it.
 She said, "You'll have to wait for my son to come in.
 He has a piece of metal that fits your description but he may not want to sell it.
 He may have other plans."
 The guy started talking about some long lost co-op that had once been in Poplarville that had dozens or hundreds of such pieces of metal all priced up and ready to go.

 "Yes, but that was in the era when people were known to fix things themselves, which is not the case today."
 I was enjoying all this but wished I had better wi-fi, or any wi-fi.
 The place, Culpepper's, was a neat operation, especially for a mechanic shop.
 The parts catalogs were neatly shelved.
 There were some drawings in frames on the walls.
 A left hand done in pencil, and a soldier's boot done in colored pencil.
 Nice work, probably from a high-schooler.
-Signed Culpepper. below these decorations was a vitrine full of arrowheads.
+Signed Culpepper.
+Below these decorations was a vitrine full of arrowheads.

 ![arrowheads in a vitrine at Culpepper's Automotive, Poplarville, MS](/static/img/timeline/goldiesradiator/goldie-arrowheads-20170818.jpg)

 ![arrowheads in a vitrine at Culpepper's Automotive, Poplarville, MS](/static/img/timeline/goldiesradiator/goldie-arrowheads2-20170818.jpg)

 Out back there was a junkyard, again, quite organized though still a junkyard.
 Bounding around on it were a half-dozen or so shiny black goats.
 These were like show goats, if that's a thing.
-Gorgeous goats, just jumping around on the car hoods and roofs, bleating.
+Gorgeous ebony goats, just jumping around on the car hoods and roofs, bleating.

-Finally young Culpepper, the son, and owner of the establishment arrived to answer all the questions.
+Finally young Culpepper, the son, and owner of the establishment, arrived to answer all the questions.
+A man in his thirties.
 He was not there to work on any cars.
 He was wearing a starched white shirt.
 Sure enough, he did have plans for the stout sheet metal, and he would not come down on the rim.
 Everybody left, including Culpepper, so it was just the two women and me.
-The mechanic got back from O'Reilly's and had started working on my truck.
+The mechanic got back from O'Reilly's with the parts and started working on my truck.
 I think my phone was dead by then so I couldn't even tell my mom I was stuck.

 I walked out to the road.
 That's pretty much all Poplarville is, a road.
 There was a closed up building across the street, might have been a restaurant once.
 I could see in the distance a McDonald's.
 I think that was it.
 I waited several hours.
 I could see the mechanic through the window, he was a fast worker.
 It still takes a while to replace a whole radiator.
 Finally he came in.
 "All done," he said.
 "Wanna take it for a ride?"
 He talked like a decent-sized creek with a rocky bed.
 All the syllables flowed together.
 He was nearly impossible to understand.
 Never heard anything like it, can't really describe it.
 He probably felt the same about me.